ncatlab/nlab-content/pages/5/3/0/0/35/content.md

 Topological and differentiable (or smooth, "Lie") groupoids (and more generally categories) were introduced in

-* C. Ehresmann -Colloque de G&#233;ometrie Differentielle Globale_ (Bruxelles, 1958), 137--150, Centre Belge Rech.
+* C. Ehresmann _Colloque de G&#233;ometrie Differentielle Globale_ (Bruxelles, 1958), 137--150, Centre Belge Rech.
 Math., Louvain, 1959;

 Reviews and developments of the theory of Lie groupoids include